limbz-sami/Machine-Learning-model/README.md

 This dataset has an extensive data dictionary, which can be accessed here (https://exoplanetarchive.ipac.caltech.edu/docs/API_kepcandidate_columns.html).

 ### Goal
-Evaluate different machine learning model to predict new exoplanets based on Kepler observation data Identify a model with best prediction capacity
+Evaluate different machine learning model to predict new exoplanets based on Kepler observation data<br>
+Identify a model with best prediction capacity

 ### Method and Observation